International Cultural Exchange Committee

 We are partnering with Geneva schools and cultural institutions to broaden Genevans’ international cultural horizons by:

-- Expanding Croissy/Geneva art exchanges to high schools and middle schools.
+- Expanding Croissy/Geneva art exchanges to include elementary, middle and high high school students; and

 The Committee usually meets at 5:15 p.m. on the second Wednesday of each month in the Second Floor Conference Room at City Hall, 109 James St. Kindly refer to the Agenda Center for upcoming meeting date; minutes of past meetings can also be found there.